Guide to Aperture in Photography

 Every camera, every lens, every camera+lens combination, and every other variable under the sun is out of my control here, so your results will vary a lot.

-However, what you should have seen is that making changes to that ‘f’ number will govern how much of your photo is in focus as opposed to blurry.
+However, what you should have seen is that making changes to that ‘f-stop’ number will govern how much of your photo is in focus as opposed to blurry.